mozilla-services/heka/docs/source/config/decoders/geoip.rst

 .. note::
-    If you are using this with the ES output you will likely need to specify the raw_bytes_field option for the target_field specified.
+    If you are using this with the ES output you will likely need to specify the raw_bytes_fields option for the target_field specified.
 This is required to preserve the formatting of the JSON object.

 Config: